 These days poker seems to be at a turning point with a great deal of consolidation in the industry, wide-spread adoption of Twitch poker streaming and significant creep into the eSports world.

 Poker seems to be going through a bit of an identity crisis these days as casual and hardcore audiences continue to drift apart.
 So what’s the future of poker?

 That’s a big question and obviously no one knows exactly but here are some of the basic issues that most poker experts seem to agree:

 - Another boom like the mid-2000s seems unlikely

 - The massive WSOP Main Event appears to have plateaued

 - A player base that consists only of hardcore grinders cannot sustain itself

 While regulation in the USA and potential growth in markets like South America and Asia could create booms of their own it seems more likely that poker is levelling off.

-Chess is one of the oldest, most well-known games in the world.
-Garry Kasparov, Bobby Fischer and even recent champions like Magnus Carlsen are pretty much household names.
-Chess is a game of perfect information meaning that each player can see all the pieces at the same time.
+Chess is one of the oldest games in the world.
+Garry Kasparov, Bobby Fischer and even recent chess champions like Magnus Carlsen are pretty much household names.
+Chess is a game of "perfect" information. meaning that each player can see all the pieces at the same time.

 For years chess has lagged behind poker when it comes to prize pools but that appears to be changing somewhat.
 This year marked the debut of a $1m chess tournament in Las Vegas and a separate Garry Kasparov-backed tour with a $1m prize pool.